Why does the City sealcoat streets?

 To ensure that the rock is securely embedded in the liquid asphalt and the liquid asphalt has time to properly hardened, the loose rock will be swept to the edge of the street the day following the initial application.
 One week later, street sweepers will begin picking up the loose rock and will continue sweeping until all of the loose rock is removed.

-When all of the streets in a particular addition are completed, the Street Department will go around the addition and attempt to finish each carspot before going onto the next addition.
-If you would like to check on your particular carspot, please contact the Street Department at 378-6815.
+When all of the streets in a particular addition are completed, the Street Division will go around the addition and attempt to finish each car spot before going onto the next addition.
+If you would like to check on your particular car spot, please contact the Street Division at 806-378-6815.